yourbase/docs.yourbase.io/index.md

 ---

-## Is it compatible with your tech-stack and infrastructure?
+## Is it compatible with my tech-stack and infrastructure?
 The library currently supports [testing frameworks for Python](system-requirements#supported-languages--testing-frameworks).
 Check the [complete list of system requirements here](system-requirements).

 ---